 So, if those are themes you want your Tiefling's story to touch on, it's not hard to roleplay situations where your character's infernal pong gets in the way of making friends and influencing people.
 Just remember, always, that for many folks, getting given a hard time because of natural characteristics they didn't choose is an everyday reality, and not something they want to deal with in their fantasy games.
 Always check with your tablemates on stuff like this - it'll make your games and life better.

-No, Tiefling's aren't half-demons - Tieflings are a distinct species, not the children of mortals and demons (and other fiends).
-However, they have an ancestral connection to the outer planes where fiends reside.
+Some Tieflings may have a devil parent, but most are considered a distinct species.
+Typically, they have a more distant, ancestral connection to the outer planes where fiends reside.
 It's possible that the ancestors of their people did intermarry with fiends, or simply resided in the outer planes for so long that they were changed by them - but that was a long time ago.
 In the present, Tieflings are the children (and grand-children, and so on) of other Tieflings.